Unifying and benchmarking state-of-the-art quantum error mitigation techniques: State-of-the-art error mitigation methods

 where

-Richardson extrapolation approximates $\mu$ with an error scaling as $\mathcal{O}(\lambda_{0}^{n+1})$~\cite{temme2017error}.
-Nevertheless, the Richardson extrapolation in the presence of shot noise leads to exponential growth of $\hat{\mu}'$ uncertainty with increasing $n$~\cite{giurgica2020digital}.
-Richardson extrapolation is equivalent to fitting a polynomial of order $n$ on the various noisy expectations, treating the noise levels $c_j$ as independent variables~\cite{he2020zero}.
-To address problems with reliability of Richardson extrapolation for large $n$ lower order polynomial fits and exponential fits have been proposed~\cite{dumitrescu2018cloud,giurgica2020digital,cai2020multi}.
+Under the standard assumption, Richardson extrapolation approximates the true noiseless value $\mu$ with an error scaling as $|\mu^{{\rm ZNE}}-\mu|\in\mathcal{O}(\lambda_{0}^{n+1})$~\cite{temme2017error}, see Appendix~\ref{app:Richardson} for details.
+Nevertheless, the Richardson extrapolation in the presence of shot noise leads to the exponential growth of the uncertainty in $\mu^{{\rm ZNE}}$ with increasing $n$~\cite{giurgica2020digital}.
+Richardson extrapolation is equivalent to fitting a polynomial of order $n$ on the various noisy expectation values, treating the noise level $c_j$ as an independent variable~\cite{he2020zero}.
+To address problems with the reliability of Richardson extrapolation for large $n$, lower order polynomial fits and exponential fits have been proposed~\cite{dumitrescu2018cloud,giurgica2020digital,cai2020multi}.
 Furthermore, approaches for noise characterized by multiple parameters have been postulated~\cite{otten2019recovering}.

-The original proposal stretches pulses used to implement gates to increase the hardware noise~\cite{temme2017error}.
-Nevertheless, it is often more convenient to increase noise performing so called identity insertions~\cite{dumitrescu2018cloud,he2020zero, giurgica2020digital}.
-These methods insert groups of gates that evaluate to the identity into the circuit of interest.
-This does not change a state encoded by the circuit $U \ket{0}$ but increases the number of gates in the circuit, scaling the noise.
+Regarding how one can increase the noise strength, the original proposal stretches pulses used to implement gates to increase the hardware noise~\cite{temme2017error}.
+Nevertheless, it is often more convenient to increase noise performing so-called identity insertions~\cite{dumitrescu2018cloud,he2020zero, giurgica2020digital}.
+These methods insert groups of gates equivalent to the identity into the circuit of interest.
+This does not change a state encoded by the noiseless circuit $U$ but increases the number of gates in the circuit, scaling the noise.

 ZNE provides a very simple framework to mitigate errors introduced by noise on some observable of interest.
-However, there are several technical challenges which limit its power.
+However, there are several technical challenges that limit its power.
 Firstly, ZNE assumes that low enough noise levels are experimentally accessible to enable successful extrapolation to the zero noise limit.
 Furthermore, the best choice of the ansatz used to perform the extrapolation is not known a priori~\cite{giurgica2020digital}.
-Also, controlled increase of the noise strength is hardware dependent and may be challenging to implement in practice~\cite{kandala2018error}.
+Also, a controlled increase of the noise strength is hardware dependent and may be challenging to implement in practice~\cite{kandala2018error}.